 To calculate the Net Promoter Score, simply subtract the percentage of Promoters from the percentage of Detractors.

 For instance, if 70% of respondents gave a score of 9 or 10, and 10% gave a score between 1 to 6, the result would be (70% - 10%) x 100 = 60.
-To get 60 NPS is a perfect indicator since most customers are Promoters.
+Getting 60 NPS is a perfect indicator since most customers are Promoters.

 What is a good NPS?

-A good and bad NPS - is a very relative concept and it could depend on the area of the business you provide.
+A good and bad NPS - is a very relative concept, and it could depend on the area of the business you provide.
 However, it is generally accepted that:

-- -100 - 0 score means that your product, brand, or business needs improvement!
+-100 - 0 score means that your product, brand, or business needs improvement!

-- 0-30 score seems to be good, but you can do better!
+0-30 score seems to be good, but you can do better!

-- 30-70 score purport that it is great and you have more happy customers than unhappy ones!
+30-70 score purport that it is great and you have more happy customers than unhappy ones!

-- 70-100 it's a wonderful score.
+70-100 it's a wonderful score.
 Your customers love you!

 What are the next steps to an NPS result?

-- Compare them with detractors and learn how they differ.
+Compare them with detractors and learn how they differ.
 Based on this, you can conclude what the detractors lack and what you can improve.

-- You can also ask them to leave feedback about your company or brand on Capterra or G2 Crowd.
-Using the page redirects to these sites, and collect admiring opinion on you.
+You can also ask them to leave feedback about your company or brand on Capterra or G2 Crowd.
+Using the page redirects to these sites and collect admiring opinion on you.

 It is a significant group that can develop into a Promoter or Detractor in the future.
 Therefore, you should pay attention to them.

-- Ask what the Passive group is missing and what they would like to achieve.
+Ask what the Passive group is missing and what they would like to achieve.

-- Try to clarify what products, services they use most often, maybe their average rating is caused by low quality or some shortcomings.
-The best way to do it using text answer question type to allow them to share with you all the information they like or dislike and things they want to improve.
+Try to clarify what products and services they use most often, maybe their average rating is caused by low quality or some shortcomings.
+The best way to do it is using text answer question type to allow them to share with you all the information they like or dislike and things they want to improve.

-It is the most dangerous and vital group that needs to be given attention and quick response!
+It is the most dangerous and vital group that needs to be given attention and a quick response!

-- You can also send these people to your customer support team to give them better help and attention.
+You can also send these people to your customer support team to give them better help and attention.
 Let them know you are ready to improve the quality to regain their trust and respect.

-- Additionally, Slack integration allows you to collect responses and notifications on selected channels.
-This way you can ensure all your teams are in the loop with your customer reviews.
+Additionally, Slack integration allows you to collect responses and notifications on selected channels.
+This way, you can ensure all your teams are in the loop with your customer reviews.

-Tips for the most efficient NPS survey:
+Tips for the most efficient NPS survey

 Send your survey to the right clients and at the right time.

-Segment your customers better if you decide to conduct a full survey, carefully approach the compilation of the sample.
+Segment your customers better if you decide to conduct a full survey, and carefully approach the compilation of the sample.
 First of all, customers who are of the highest value to you should participate in your survey.
 For example, if you are planning to run an NPS survey on your website or web application, you can segment customers based on their previous number of visits.
 Thus, you can automatically send a survey to your customers who have visited your site several times and only survey your frequent visitors.

-- Run NPS surveys periodically.
+Run NPS surveys periodically.

 It is difficult to say how often you need to conduct a survey: the optimal time interval for each business is different.
-In Survicate for example, we make sure to conduct an NPS survey every quarter.
+In Survicate, for example, we make sure to conduct an NPS survey every quarter.
 This helps us to evaluate our business decisions and successfully plan our pipeline.

 Identify NPS respondents to keep a record of how individual customers relate to your brand.
 There are various ways you can do this in your surveys.
 If you are running an email NPS for instance, you can automatically capture respondents' email addresses using software-aware links.

 Ask additional questions.
-It doesn't make sense only to measure the NPS, unless there is further feedback.
+It doesn't make sense only to measure the NPS unless there is further feedback.
 For instance, if you have a Detractor, ask why they are unhappy and what you could do better to let them buy your product and receive positive feedback.
 It will give you the right direction for change and improvement with your product, company, or business.
 Don't be limited to an NPS question, give space for your respondents to voice their ideas and opinions.
 All the more, it is convenient to do it in one survey.
 Choose significant directions and ask each one the main and a series of clarifying questions.
 We recommend you to use survey logic to add follow-up questions to your customers.

-❗Remember, a bad NPS is not a doom for your business.
+❗Remember, a bad NPS is not doom for your business.
 You always have the opportunity to correct mistakes, establish proper contact with Detractors and turn them into Promoters.
 Also, don't forget to pay attention and care to the Passive group so that later they will turn out promoters, but not detractors.